HackingGate/tailwind-nextjs-blog/data/others/privacy-policy.md

 - Our site uses a functional cookie to record your theme preference (system, light or dark) to enhance your browsing experience.

-#### Third-party cookies
+#### First-Party Cookies

-Third-party cookies are from domains distinct from ours and serve various functions.

-- Our Services use a third-party comments service via the giscus organization (as mentioned above) which, if you sign in using GitHub, stores a server-encrypted token in your browser's local storage to facilitate authenticated requests to the GitHub API, allowing you to remain signed in; for more details, please refer to the [giscus Privacy Policy](https://github.com/giscus/giscus/blob/main/PRIVACY-POLICY.md) and [GitHub's Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).
+First-Party Cookies are cookies set with the same domain (or its subdomain) as your browser's address bar.

 - Our Services use Google Analytics (as mentioned above) to collect analytics data.
 You can opt-out of this service by using a script blocker to block [https://www.googletagmanager.com/gtag/js?id=G-KH8KBJD6HN](https://www.googletagmanager.com/gtag/js?id=G-KH8KBJD6HN), or a domain blocker to block [https://www.googletagmanager.com](https://www.googletagmanager.com).
 You can learn more about Google Analytics cookies [here](https://support.google.com/analytics/answer/11397207).

+#### Local Storage

+Local Storage is a method of storing data locally in your browser.
+It is similar to cookies, but has a higher capacity and does not send data to the server with every request.

+- Our Services use giscus (as mentioned above) which, if you sign in using GitHub, stores a server-encrypted token in your browser's local storage to facilitate authenticated requests to the GitHub API, allowing you to remain signed in; for more details, please refer to the [giscus Privacy Policy](https://github.com/giscus/giscus/blob/main/PRIVACY-POLICY.md) and [GitHub's Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).

 ### Security